jeflaga/slodowy-slices-vinberg-reps/README.md

 This repository contains supplementary [GAP](https://www.gap-system.org) code for the paper

->Families of curves in Vinberg representations (insert ArXiv link)
+>Families of curves in Vinberg representations

 by Jef Laga and Beth Romano.
 It relies on the [SLA package](https://gap-packages.github.io/sla/) written and maintained by Willem de Graaf.